paulm17/raikou/README.md

 - [x] Create a postcss script to purge unused CSS
 - [x] Enable react server components and split packages to server and client
 - [x] Tree-shaking for client build
-- [x] Use Tailwind Theme, instead of keeping it in state
+- [x] Replace the context provider that components use for state, with the tailwind theme
 - [x] Replace Mantine ColorScheme code with Next-Themes
 - [ ] Upgrade tailwind to the new release supporting LightningCSS
 - [ ] With the new tailwind release, migrate the postcss script to a LightningCSS transformer.
 Investigate a Rust port.
-- [ ] With the new tailwind release, possibly port the current plugin based css to css files
+- [ ] With the new tailwind release, investigate whether it's possible to port the current plugins to css files and whether components can access the theme
 - [ ] Create a <a href="https://daisyui.com/docs/themes/">theme switcher</a>
+      similar to Daisy UI
 - [ ] Fix the Storybook demos to work under version 7

 See the [open issues](https://github.com/paulm17/raikou/issues) for a full list